Serverless Alexa skill for Amazon Echo with AWS Lambda

 • Serverless Amazon SQS Worker with AWS Lambda

-April 1st, 2017 1071 Words
+April 1 st, 2017 1071 Words

 Have you ever wondered how to process messages from SQS without maintaining infrastructure?
 Amazon Web Services perfectly support SNS as a trigger for AWS Lambda functions, but with SQS you have to find a custom solution.
 This tutorial will show an experimental setup using Serverless to read messages from an SQS queue and build auto-scaling worker processes.